MicroGridsPy/MicroGridsPy/docs/index.md

 MicroGridsPy is designed as a transparent, modular tool for energy-access modelling, with a focus on bottom-up system planning and reproducible optimization workflows.

-!!! note "Documentation architecture"
-    This documentation is built with **Zensical**, **mkdocstrings**, and **Read the Docs**.
-    Explanatory pages are written in Markdown, while the [API Reference](api/index.md) is generated automatically from the Python package and its docstrings — so signatures and parameters stay in sync with the code.

 ## What MicroGridsPy does

 At a high level, the workflow is: